cy-projects-cc/phishing-awareness/README.md

 If you want to display the answers press 1 or if you want to try again press 0:

+## Testing

+In the TestCases folder there are files which contain functions to test out the various functions used in the program.
+You will need to add the test functions to be above main() and then call the functions inside of main().

+For example this will test out the displayUserSelections function:

+void testDisplayUserSelections() {
+    userSelection sampleSelections;
+    sampleSelections.body = "Fear tactic";
+    sampleSelections.signature = "Impersonation";

+    Question q;

+    cout << "- displayUserSelections function test:" << endl;
+    q.displayUserSelections(sampleSelections);
+}

+int main()
+{
+    string difficulty;
+    int correctCount;
+    int totalAnswers;
+    int badSelections;

+testDisplayUserSelections();

 ## Credits

 Created by cy-projects-cc for the final project of COMPSCI-2